-(a) No additional cash payments was payable where the growth in refundable accommodation deposits is less than \$2,000,000; and

-(b) An additional cash payment equal to 50 per cent of the growth in refundable accommodation deposits greater than \$2,000,000, capped at a maximum amount payable of \$6,000,000.
+- (a) No additional cash payments was payable where the growth in refundable accommodation deposits is less than \$2,000,000; and - (b) An additional cash payment equal to 50 per cent of the growth in refundable accommodation deposits greater than \$2,000,000, capped at a maximum amount payable of \$6,000,000.

-The Group has received advice from its external legal counsel that it is not probable that the action will succeed.
+During the period, the Group has received ongoing assistance from its external legal counsel that it is not probable that the action will succeed.
 The Group does not believe that the matter will be successful in a court of law and hence there has been no estimate made of potential costs or damages.